nnellans/bash-guide/README.md

 # redirect stdout to stderr
 command 1>&2
-command >&2   # stdout (file descriptor 1) is assumed, so the 1 can be omitted
+command >&2   # file descriptor 1 (stdout) is assumed, so the 1 can be omitted

 # suppress stdout by redirecting to /dev/null
 command > /dev/null